 The game advertising industry is tougher than ever, but the market doesn’t show any sign of slowing down.
 On the contrary.
 It becomes more creative and competitive than before, while the generic promotion strategies used previously by many gaming companies will be not so efficient anymore.

-If you want to stand out of the crowd, you have to identify and implement those game advertising trends that fit your brand and create buzz around your game.
+If you want to stand out from the crowd, you have to identify and implement those game advertising trends that fit your brand and create buzz around your game.
 This way, you’re able to distinguish yourself from the competition and find success.